 Cold email is a quick and cost-effective way to get new clients for your agency.
-You can easily set up and start a cold email campaign in a single day.
+You can easily set up and start a “cold email for agencies” campaign in a single day.
 All you need to do is find prospects and create a contact list, write an outreach email, and start the campaign.

 Cold email is also a very affordable solution for generating new business for your agency.
 You can send unlimited emails and generate hundreds of leads by spending just a couple hundred dollars a month.